 All students in the first-year class of the University, regardless of credit hours earned, are required to live in University housing for their first academic year unless permission to live off campus is received from the Office of Residential Life.
 Freshmen, however, are not allowed to live in the apartment communities.
 Local freshmen from Broome or Tioga counties may either live on campus or commute from home.
 We do not have separate freshman housing because we believe that the diversity of students enhances the residential experience for everyone.

 We welcome our transfer students and guarantee housing to those who wish to reside on campus.
 You can request to live in any of our five traditional and two apartment communities, or you may prefer to live in one of our transfer-only floors in Hillside and College-in-the-Woods.
-We have also saved spaces specifically for you in one of our newest communities, Newing.

 Life on campus offers convenience, comfort and community — perfect for the busy graduate.

 Housing contracts are currently for 10-months (including break periods) with the option to request additional summer housing.
 Check our calendar for move in and out dates.

 You'll live in a 4- or 6-person apartment with fellow graduate students.
 Each apartment offers single, private bedrooms, and a shared kitchen, bath and other common areas.
 We do not currently offer a family housing option.

 Each apartment has a fully furnished living room, a bedroom with an extra-long twin bed and a kitchen with stove, oven and refrigerator.